 Tuition and Fees Deduction (Federal) - Income tax deduction for higher education expenses.
-In 2011, maximum deduction is \$4,000 for taxpayers with incomes under \$65,000 (single) or \$130,000 (joint), and \$2,000 for those with somewhat higher incomes - up to \$80,000 (single) or \$160,000 (joint).
+In 2014, maximum deduction is \$4,000 for taxpayers with incomes up to \$80,000 (single) or \$160,000 (joint).
 Those with incomes above that level are not eligible.
 Taxpayers may not claim both this deduction and the American Opportunity Credit or Lifetime Learning Credit in the same year.
 See Education Credits (Federal).
-Unless extended by Congress, the tuition deduction will not be in effect in 2012.
+The tuition deduction has not been extended by Congress and is not available after tax year 2013.